Scanning helium microscopy: Motivation

 A beam of helium atoms with a wavelength $\lambda$ = 1 Å has an energy of $E\approx$ 20 meV, which is about the same as the thermal energy.
-Using a higher mass than electrons means that it is possible to obtain a beam with a wavelength suitable to probe length scales down to the atomic level with a much lower energy.
+Using particles of a higher mass than that of an electron means that it is possible to obtain a beam with a wavelength suitable to probe length scales down to the atomic level with a much lower energy.